imbo/imboclient-php/docs/index.rst

     Fetch a URL to the stats endpoint.

 ``getUserUrl()``
-    Fetch a URL to the user information of the current user (specified by setting the correct public key when instantiating the client)``.
+    Fetch a URL to the user information of the current user (specified by setting the correct user when instantiating the client)``.

 ``getImagesUrl()``
     Fetch a URL to the images endpoint.